Dedication to Our Local Communities

 We will seek to have a positive impact on our surrounding areas and the people living and working within them.
 The CSR Committee has come together as volunteers to co-ordinate ideas and develop a strategy to enable us to make a difference and to enable any staff to contribute to activities that make a difference to us or our local communities.

-Our commitments for the coming year are to raise funds for Millie’s Trust and to work with them on any proposed joint projects; to reduce our carbon footprint in our workplaces and to reduce the amount of our waste which goes to landfill; to encourage pro bono work; support projects in our local communities and to support staff who undertake voluntary work.
+Our commitments for the coming year are to raise funds for Chester Aid to the Homeless and to work with them on any proposed joint projects; to reduce our carbon footprint in our workplaces and to reduce the amount of our waste which goes to landfill; to encourage pro bono work; support projects in our local communities and to support staff who undertake voluntary work.

 Our policy is made up of five key areas which are explained below:

-- Nominate a charity for 2022 local to one or more offices to receive any funds we raise as a firm;
+- Nominate a charity local to one or more offices to receive any funds we raise as a firm;

 - The chosen charity should fit with the cultural values of SAS Daniel;